OC Catholic

 Sports

-One of the oldest and most decorated girls’ soccer clubs has been training for years about a mile from JSerra…
+Beau Hossler played on the PGA Tour long before he became a professional golfer.
+Later this month, he’ll finally get…

-One of the oldest and most decorated girls’ soccer clubs has been training for years about a mile from JSerra…
+Beau Hossler played on the PGA Tour long before he became a professional golfer.
+Later this month, he’ll finally get…

-ATHLETE PROFILE: DESIREY GOMEZ
+TRINITY LEAGUE ATHLETE PROFILE: KIARA BOGGS

-Desirey Gomez didn’t exactly set out to become a cross-country runner.
-Running seemed to find her.
-“I began running the…
+Kiara Boggs’ early years living south of the border were instrumental in leading her to the sport of golf.
+“Back…

-Desirey Gomez didn’t exactly set out to become a cross-country runner.
-Running seemed to find her.
-“I began running the…
+Kiara Boggs’ early years living south of the border were instrumental in leading her to the sport of golf.
+“Back…

 Advertisement